by Jason Wasserman MD PhD FRCPC

-The cancer cells are usually negative (non-reactive) for cytokeratin 5 (CK5), p40, synaptophysin, and chromogranin although any of these may be described as ‘focally’ positive.
+The tumour cells are usually negative (non-reactive) for cytokeratin 5 (CK5), p40, synaptophysin, and chromogranin although any of these may be described as focally positive.
 Your report may also describe the cancer cells as being negative for p16, EBER, S100, and CD45.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 Whenever possible, surgeons will try to cut tissue outside of the tumour to reduce the risk that any cancer cells will be left behind after the tumour is removed.